EQUITABLE ACCELERATED LEARNING WORKING GROUP PROJECTS

 Subject Areas: interdisciplinary, math, data reasoning standards

 What: The working group's problem of practice is related to the introduction of the data reasoning domain in the 2021 Oregon math standards and the support available (curricular and instructional) for K-5 teachers.
-In order to enact this domain and create conditions for data literate students in our K-12 system, teachers need opportunities to unpack the standards, understand the data reasoning progression K-5, and have access to curricular tasks where students reason about data through authentic contexts related to science, social studies, Tribal History | Shared History, place-based phenomena, and/or community issues.
-In designing such materials, our co-design process will center the needs of multi-language students and students with disabilities through Universal Design for Learning to ensure that we create an inclusive foundation for curricular design in this domain.
+In order to enact this domain and create conditions for data literate students in the K-12 system, teachers needed opportunities to unpack the standards, understand the data reasoning progression K-5, and have access to curricular tasks where students reason about data through authentic contexts related to science, social studies, Tribal History | Shared History, place-based phenomena, and/or community issues.
+In designing such materials, the co-design process centered the needs of multi-language students and students with disabilities through Universal Design for Learning (UDL) to create an inclusive foundation for curricular design in this domain.
 Data reasoning and data science are high-demand skills that will benefit all students in our system, regardless of their postsecondary plans.

 Teaching literacy